unbelievableflavour/Cotton/README.md

 ### Working in Cotton without the recommended Task Runner Extension?

 Want to use the native tasks function of VS code?
-Also possible just check the tutorial here:
+We have a tutorial for that too!
+Just check here:
 [without task runner extension](https://github.com/unbelievableflavour/Cotton/wiki/Working-in-Cotton-without-the-Task-Runner-Extension)

 ## Wiki